ibm-cloud-docs/cloud-infrastructure/vmware-on-prem-to-v2v.md

 2. When you create a wave, select **Target Type** as **Autoprovision**.
 3. Enter source and target details.

-If source machine has Linux operating system and it has a boot volume greater than 100 GB then leave ‘Provision disk’ textbox empty and select **Convert to LVM** option.
-This creates additional disk of required size and converts all eligible volumes to LVM on the target.
-In case of Windows, no action is required.
+If th source server has a Linux OS and it has a boot volume greater than 100 GB, then leave the ‘Provision disk’ textbox empty and select **Convert to LVM** option.
+This selection creates an extra disk of the required size and converts all eligible volumes to LVM on the target.
+For Windows, no action is required.
 It is handled automatically by RMM.
 {: note}

 4. After you enter your source and target information, you need to provide your {{site.data.keyword.vpc_short}} information.
-5. From the edit option in **Actions** menu of your source, select the **{{site.data.keyword.vpc_short}} Options** tab, enter the relevent information, and click **Modify**.
+5. From the edit option in the **Actions** menu of your source, select the **{{site.data.keyword.vpc_short}} Options** tab, enter the relevant information, and click **Modify**.
 6. Run the replication.

 Ensure that your VPC, subnet, and other necessary cloud components are set up before you add a cloud user in RMM.
 {: note}

-#### Assigning environment to wave
+#### Assigning the environment to wave
 {: #assigning-wave-vmware}

 1. In the RackWare web console, go to **Replication > Waves**.